 The structures of ZP3, ZP2 and Juno were the first to be reported of vertebrate proteins that are both essential for fertilization and directly involved in the interaction between gametes.
 Similarly, our structures of VERL/lysin complexes provided the first atomic-resolution information on how sperm recognizes the egg coat at the beginning of fertilization.
 To gain further insights into the molecular basis of this fundamental process, we are now targeting additional complexes between key egg-sperm recognition proteins, as well as trying to understand how structural alterations of ZP module polymers translate into human disease at the molecular level.

-Our research relies on a comprehensive range of techniques that include molecular biology, protein production in both prokaryotic and eukaryotic systems (with a very strong focus on mammalian cell expression), protein purification, biochemical/biophysical characterization and 3D structure determination by X-ray crystallography.
-In collaboration with other groups, we are also performing functional and electron microscopy studies.
+Our research relies on a comprehensive range of techniques that include molecular biology; protein production in both prokaryotic and eukaryotic systems (with a very strong focus on mammalian cell expression); protein purification, biochemical/biophysical characterization; 3D structure determination by X-ray crystallography and, more recently, cryo-electron microscopy.
+In collaboration with other groups, we are also performing functional studies using a variery of experimental model systems.